LeviOP/LeviOP/README.md

-### Hello buddies 👋
+### Hello 👋

-- Levi
+- My  name is Levi.
-- Schooling.
+- I am currently in school.
-- I do random projects in my freetime.
+- I host projects that I make on github.